numaproj/numaflow/docs/user-guide/reference/configuration/max-message-size.md

 need to update the retention policy in the Inter-Step Buffer Service to make sure the messages are not stored for too long.
 Check out the [Inter-Step Buffer Service](../../../core-concepts/inter-step-buffer-service.md#buffer-configuration) for more details.

+## Identify Oversized Messages

+Pipeline vertex pods expose `isb_jetstream_max_payload_exceeded_total` for JetStream publish attempts that exceed the server-advertised `max_payload`.
+Labels identify the pipeline, vertex, replica, and partition.
+Vertex logs include a structured warning with the attempted publish size and the limit.

 ## Enable Compression

 Numaflow supports automatic compression while writing and reading the messages to and from the Inter-Step Buffer, this can help to